Betakontext/snapsplit/snapsplit/README.md

+# SnapSplit

-SnapSplit is an Addon for Blender and automates splitting / cutting complex 3D models into printable parts.
+Addon for Blender to automate splitting / cutting complex 3D models, which are f.e. bigger than your printing bed, into printable parts.
 It generates precise, glue-free snap-fit connectors.

 Its goal is to integrate into a 3D printing workflow using robust booleans, material sensible adaptive tolerance models, and various options for splits and connections.

 ---------------------------
 ---------------------------

+## Setup:

 For now I tested it with Blender 5.0.1 and Blender 4.5.3 LTS, which both work.
 Please let me know if you test it on other Blender versions.
 Lets update version compatabilities.

-Installation:
+### Installation:
     -> Download snapsplit.zip
     -> In Blender: Edit → Preferences → Add-ons → Install… → select the ZIP → enable.

-Blender setup:
+### Blender setup:
     ->   Unit system: Metric, Unit scale: 1.000, Length: Adaptive

-Quality assurance and error prevention:
+### Quality assurance and error prevention:
     - Scaling: Work in mm values; the add-on converts correctly to Blender’s internal meters.
     - Before splitting: use f.e.
 3D-Printing Toolbox (manifold, thin walls, intersections).
     - Ctrl + A -> Apply all transforms = important if you f.e. rotate or change the size the object.